 Softball Connect – Got 1’s 6 is one of the most popular softball brands in existence.
 They had been pinning their hopes on creating a robust brand community via their website and Facebook.
 It didn’t take long for them to sour on Facebook and their website efforts just weren’t producing the type of engagement they had hoped for.

 Got 1’s 6 discovered Disciple’s one-stop-shop approach to community building and soon after launched their own app called Softball connect.
 Softball Connect became an instant hit and in just a matter of days drew in more community members than years of effort on Facebook produced.

 There has to be a better way, and with Disciple’s Facebook group alternative there is.
-Instead of removing monetisation options from you, we’re always looking for new and better monetisation options to build into our community management software.
+Instead of removing monetization options from you, we’re always looking for new and better monetization options to build into our community management software.
 That way, you can raise the money you need to maintain a viable community going forward.
-Those monetisation options include:
+Those monetization options include:

 Paid Subscriptions – Disciple provide you with the option of offering Freemium (free membership with some paid content) or Premium memberships (everything is accessible for a monthly or yearly fee).
 Of course, you also have the ability to offer totally Free basic memberships if you wish.

 In-app purchases – You can’t charge for online courses on a social media platform like Facebook, but you can on Disciple.
 You can also leverage Google Pay or Apple pay to enable the purchase of physical products, or you can offer paid digital downloads or exclusive in-app only product offerings.

 Paid-app download – Some people creating a Facebook group alternative opt not to go with paid subscriptions, instead they simply charge everyone a modest flat fee to download the app.
 This is an excellent option for instructors and others with an obvious value proposition to offer.